ProwlEngine/Prowl/README.md

 Not a developer?
 No problem!
 You can still contribute by spreading the word.
 Share your experiences with Prowl on social media, blogs, or forums.
 Let the world know about the exciting things happening here.

-## How to Contribute

-1. Fork the repository.
-2. Create a new branch: `git checkout -b your-feature`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin your-feature`.
-5. Submit a pull request.

-For more details, check out our [contribution guidelines](https://chat.openai.com/c/link-to-contribution-guidelines).

 ## Contributor Recognition

 We're not just asking for contributors; we're asking for partners in this journey.
 Every small contribution is a step toward realizing Prowl.